NICB To Meet With U.S. Department Of State, U.S. Consulate in Tijuana To Evolve and Reinforce Partnership

 SAN DIEGO, CA., SEPTEMBER 13, 2022 — The National Insurance Crime Bureau (NICB), the insurance industry's association dedicated to predicting, preventing, and prosecuting insurance crime, is strengthening its longstanding relationship with the U.S. Department of State, U.S. Consulate in Tijuana.
 NICB President and CEO David Glawe will meet with Meg Katsumi, Chief of American Citizens Services at the U.S. Consulate in Tijuana, Mexico on Tuesday, Sept.
 13 to discuss emerging fraud trends and develop proactive solutions to address crimes impacting everyday Americans.

 During the meeting, Glawe, Senior Vice President and Chief Operating Officer Tim Slater, and other NICB leadership will meet with Katsumi and other Consulate officials at NICB’s Foreign Operations Field Office in Chula Vista.
-As crime continues to increase, including the highest vehicle theft numbers seen in the United States since 2008, staggering catalytic converter thefts, and fraud exceeding $300 billion nationwide each year, California is experiencing some of the highest crime rates, and therefore, is the perfect place to address these issues.
+As crime continues to increase, including the highest vehicle theft numbers seen in the United States since 2008 and staggering catalytic converter thefts, California is experiencing some of the highest crime rates, and therefore, is the perfect place to address these issues.

 “NICB’s Foreign Operations works to repatriate stolen vehicles out of Mexico daily,” said Glawe.
 “Meeting with our valued partners from the U.S. Department of State helps us solidify our on-going partnership.
 This relationship is critical to vehicle recovery, and we are grateful for our decade’s long partnership with the U.S. Consulate in Tijuana.”